Kochi Outer Ring Road

-The Kochi New Bypass also known as Angamaly-Kundannoor Bypass is a proposed partially-controlled-greenfield corridor or highway in the Ernakulam district, Kerala, India.
-The highway will pass through sparsely populated areas avoiding Kochi city completely and is expected to reduce the traffic on the NH 544 and NH 66.
-It will begin at Karayamparambu on the northern side of Angamaly on NH 544 and end at south of the NH 66 at Kundannoor.
+The Kochi Outer Ring Road is an approved eight-lane access-controlled ring road encircling the city of Kochi in Ernakulam district, Kerala, India.

+Developed by the National Highways Authority of India (NHAI) under the PM Gati Shakti National Master Plan, the 49.5 km ring road connects Angamaly on NH 544 to Aroor on NH 66, bypassing the heavily congested urban core of Kochi (specifically the current Kochi Bypass stretch).

 Background

 Angamali-Aluva-Edapally stretch and Edapally-Arur Bypass are a part of NH-544 and NH-66 respectively.
 Presently, the easy route for vehicles coming from Angamali to enter Alappuzha is by crossing the narrow Marthandavarma bridge at Aluva as well as Edappally, which is one of the busiest junctions in the state.
 There are also more than ten traffic signals on the 23 km stretch from Angamaly to Edappally.
 The Angamali–Kundannoor Bypass was proposed in order to reduce the traffic congestion in this stretch as well as to reduce the travelling time between Angamaly and Kundannoor.
 It is reported that while it takes up to an hour and a half to cover this distance on the existing national highway, the journey can be completed in half an hour through the new bypass.